digitalfortress-tech/typeahead-standalone/README.md

 #### <a id="typeaheadaddtoindex">typeahead.`addToIndex()`</a>

 Adds items to the search index.
-Intended to use after calling the `reset()` method.
-Similar to adding items via the Local source.
+Useful when you want to fetch data yourself and then add it to the search index.
+It is similar to adding items via the Local source.

 ```javascript
 const instance = typeahead({ /* options */ });